The Romance Languages and Literatures (For 2015–2016 academic year)

 An in-depth study of the relationship between gender and genre in literary texts written by women in contemporary Latin America and the Hispanic Caribbean, the course addresses questions of authorship within the development of Latin American women’s literary traditions, as well as the relationship between patriarchal societies and women’s literary discourses.
 478 Literature of the Caribbean L. Rojas

-These numbers are used only for courses taken abroad with a Colgate study group, a non-Colgate study group, or in a foreign institution of higher learning.
+These numbers are used only for courses taken abroad with a Colgate study group, an approved program, or in a foreign institution of higher learning.
 They designate either language or non-language courses for which there are no exact Colgate equivalents.
 291, 391, 491 Independent Study Staff

 Independent study courses are designed to fulfill individual needs in language and literature not otherwise provided in this department.
 SPAN 491